On the almost-principal minors of a symmetric matrix: Introduction

 \begin{quest} \rm Should we attribute the fact that neither $\tt NA$ nor $\tt NS$ can occur as a subsequence of the qpr-sequence of a symmetric matrix entirely to the dependence of qpr-sequences on almost-principal minors? \end{quest}

-Question \ref{qpr question}, together with the applications that almost-principal minors find in numerous areas, which include algebraic geometry, statistics, theoretical physics and matrix theory \cite{qpr} (see, for example, \cite{{Stu17}, {Vanishing Minor Conditions}, {InvM3}, {KP14}, {Stu09}, {Stu16}, {InvM1}}), will be our motivation for introducing the almost-principal rank and the almost-principal rank characteristic sequence of a symmetric matrix, which will be the focus of this paper:
+Question \ref{qpr question}, together with the applications that almost-principal minors find in numerous areas, which include algebraic geometry, statistics, theoretical physics and matrix theory \cite{qpr} (see, for example, \cite{{Stu17}, {Vanishing Minor Conditions}, {InvM3}, {KP14}, {Stu09}, {Stu16}, {InvM1}}), is motivation for introducing the almost-principal rank and the almost-principal rank characteristic sequence of a symmetric matrix, which is the focus of this paper:

 \begin{defn}{\rm Let $B \in \Fnn$ be symmetric.
 The \textit{almost-principal rank} of $B$, denoted by $\aprank(B)$, is

 (where the maximum over the empty set is defined to be 0). }\end{defn}